ajazpeitia/Software-Engineering-RNG-Project/README.md

  23. Head to the virtual machine instances, where you launched your machine.
  24. Note your external IP
  25. To access Tomcat, type the address http://External_IP_ADDRESS:8080
- 26. If everything ran correclty, the welcome page for Tomcat should show up.
+ 26. If everything ran correctly, the welcome page for Tomcat should show up.
  27. To run the RNG project code, type in http://External_IP_ADDRESS:8080/Rng/giveme.